 Co-curated by AALR editor-in-chief Lawrence-Minh Bùi Davis and managing editor Mimi Khúc, the Book of Curses, coming in June 2018, includes an "advent calendar," to count down to Lunar New Year 2019 together, each box with curse, illustrated glyph, and instructions inside.
 In the accompanying spellbook will be literary elaborations on each of the curses--essays, poems, fiction, graphic narrative--along with tissue paper to tear out, trace the glyph onto, and burn to release the curse into the world.

-Curses by Li-Young Lee, Aimee Nezhukumatathil, Kazim Ali, Monique Truong, Rajiv Mohabir, Brandon Shimoda, RO Kwon, Sally Wen Mao, Ed Lin, Mimi Thi Nguyen, Johanna Hedva, Kai Cheng Thom, Hiromi Itō + Jeffrey Angles, Shailja Patel, Ronak Kapadia, Hieu Minh Nguyen, Regie Cabico, Jennifer Kwon Dobbs, Shawna Yang Ryan, Brandon Som, Saymoukda Duangphouxay Vongsay, Khaty Xiong, and Nayomi Munaweera, with illustration by Matt Huynh.
+Curses by Li-Young Lee, Aimee Nezhukumatathil, Kazim Ali, Monique Truong, Rajiv Mohabir, Brandon Shimoda, Sally Wen Mao, Ed Lin, Mimi Thi Nguyen, Swati Khurana, Kai Cheng Thom, Hiromi Itō + Jeffrey Angles, Shailja Patel, Ronak Kapadia, Hieu Minh Nguyen, Regie Cabico, Jennifer Kwon Dobbs, Shawna Yang Ryan, Kazumi Chin, Brandon Som, Saymoukda Duangphouxay Vongsay, Jane Wong, Khaty Xiong, JoAnn Balingit, and Nayomi Munaweera, with illustration by Matt Huynh.

 Dear elia: Life Lessons to an asian american daughter